About

 I think it’s impossible to understand the present—and work toward better futures—if we don’t understand our recent past.
 So I spent the late summer and fall of 2023 researching and writing a series of posts trying to assemble a more complete picture of what Facebook/Meta actually did in Myanmar in the years before and during the genocide of the Rohingya people; it’s a lot worse than most people realized at the time.

 Through most of 2024, I undertook research with Darius Kazemi on the way the fediverse is actually governed.
-Our project is funded by the Digital Infrastructure Insights Fund and our findings are now public in multiple forms and lengths.
-This research is part of a larger attempt to understand the cultural-technical realities of decentralized networks in the present, which makes up most of what I write about on this site.
+Our project was funded by the Digital Infrastructure Insights Fund and our findings are now public in multiple forms and lengths.
+This research is part of a larger attempt to understand the cultural-technical realities of decentralized networks in the present, which makes up most of what I’ve written about on this site and what I’m working on now over at the new place.

 My previous big online project was the COVID Tracking Project at The Atlantic, a crisis public-data project that channeled the efforts of hundreds of devoted volunteers—and eventually a staff of nearly 30 people—to assemble, distribute, and explain a comprehensive, transparently sourced national covid dataset when US government agencies proved unable to do so.
 I co-founded the project and, with Alexis Madrigal, led it for the first year of the pandemic in the US.